PackeTsar/meraki-cli/README.md

 Pushing changes into Meraki is done by running the correct command and passing in the necessary arguments.

-> Note: Sometimes you will need to use the `--kwargs` option when making more advanced changes.
-If needed, check out the [Using --kwargs](#using---kwargs) section below for information on how to do that.

-For example, if we want to change the VLAN ID on a MS switch port, we would use:
+For example, if we want to change the VLAN ID and name of a MS switch port, we would use:

-`meraki switch updateDeviceSwitchPort --serial 1234-ABCD-5678 --portId 24 --vlan 100`
+`meraki switch updateDeviceSwitchPort --serial 1234-ABCD-5678 --portId 1 --vlan 100 --name "Data Port"`

 If the change succeeds, you will often see the newly updated item echoed back like this:

 ```
 ~$
-~$ meraki switch updateDeviceSwitchPort --serial Q2HP-F5K5-R88R --portId 1 --vlan 100 --name 'Data Port'
+~$ meraki switch updateDeviceSwitchPort --serial Q2HP-F5K5-R88R --portId 1 --vlan 100 --name "Data Port"
 ┏━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━┳━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━┓
 ┃ portId ┃ name      ┃ enabled ┃ poeEnabled ┃ type  ┃ vlan ┃ voiceVlan ┃ allowedVlans ┃ isolationEnabled ┃ rstpEnabled ┃ stpGuard ┃ linkNegotiation ┃ portScheduleId ┃ udld       ┃
 ┡━━━━━━━━╇━━━━━━━━━━━╇━━━━━━━━━╇━━━━━━━━━━━━╇━━━━━━━╇━━━━━━╇━━━━━━━━━━━╇━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━╇━━━━━━━━━━╇━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━┩